Zelenskyy evokes Holocaust as he appeals to Israel for aid

 Zelenskyy, who has carefully catered a series of similar parliamentary speeches to his audiences, made frequent references to the Holocaust as he tried to rally support.
 The comparisons drew an angry condemnation from Israel’s national Holocaust memorial, which said Zelenskyy was trivializing the Holocaust.

 Zelenskyy accused Russian President Vladimir Putin of trying to carry out a “final solution” against Ukraine -- using the Nazi term for its planned genocide of 6 million Jews during World War II.

+“You remember it and will never forget it for sure,” he said.
+“But you should hear what is coming from Moscow now.
+They are saying the same words now: ‘final solution.’
+But this time it’s about us, about the Ukrainian question.”

 Zelenskyy, who himself is Jewish, also noted that a Russian missile slammed into Babi Yar -- the spot of a notorious Nazi massacre in 1941 that now hosts Ukraine’s main Holocaust memorial.

 “The people of Israel, you saw how Russian rockets hit Babi Yar.
 You know what this place means, where the victims of the Holocaust are buried,” he said.